-This project has the ambition to find new ways for costs reduction.
-Each partner, in addition to their technical excellences, is invited to apply for the most efficient “value for money”.
+- Competitiveness: this project had the ambition to find new ways for costs reduction.
+Each partner, in addition to their technical excellences, was invited to apply for the most efficient “value for money”.

 Related industrial team

-The industrial team of the nEUROn programme is composed of:
+The industrial team of the nEUROn programme is composed of 6 companies.

-in addition to being the design authority, takes care of the general design and architecture of the system, the flight control system, the implementation of low observable devices, the final assembly, the systems integration on the “global integration tests rig”, the ground tests, and the flight tests,
+in addition to being the design authority, has taken care of the general design and architecture of the system, the flight control system, the implementation of low observable devices, the final assembly, the systems integration on the “global integration tests rig”, the ground tests, and the flight tests,